Magic vs Hawks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 4)

 Orlando vs Atlanta Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each player.
-In fact, anytime the Magic and Hawks play there’s always several intriguing trends to key in on.
-Not to mention games played at State Farm Arena in Nov seemingly never follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of data on each team.
+In fact, anytime the Magic and Hawks play there’s always several intriguing observations to key in on.
+Not to mention games played at State Farm Arena in Nov can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: N. Alexander-Walker over 20.5 PTS+AST.